-The performance measure test results show that the measure reflects the proportion of patients who were discharged on beta blockers as designed, and that the past measure can be used to predict future performance.
+The performance measure test results show that the measure reflects the proportion of patients with IMA use in CABG as designed, and that the past measure can be used to predict future performance.
 Together with face value, they support the validity of the measure.

 2b2.
+EXCLUSIONS ANALYSIS

+NA

+no exclusions

-EXCLUSIONS ANALYSIS NA □ no exclusions ─ skip to section 2b4
+- skip to section 2b4